marleenhaupt/ORHA/README.md

 # Object Representations in Healthy Aging

-This repository containes code for the manuscript ["Healthy aging delays and dedifferentiates high-level visual representations"] (https://biorxiv.org/cgi/content/short/2024.07.30.605732v1).
+This repository containes code for the manuscript ["Healthy aging delays and dedifferentiates high-level visual representations"](https://biorxiv.org/cgi/content/short/2024.07.30.605732v1).

 The code has been tested using Matlab R2020b on MacOS Big Sur 11.5.2 and Matlab R2021a on CentOS 7.